SubramanyaKS/WeatherProject/README.md

 The project will be available at **127.0.0.1:8000**.

 ###### Note:
-Any feedbacks and suesstions are always welcomed.
+Any feedbacks and suggestions are always welcomed.

 ### References:
 &hearts; Thanks to